DHTMLX/gantt-docs/data/api/gantt_fit_tasks_config.md

 fit_tasks
 =============
-@short:'says' the Gantt chart to re-render the scale each time a task doesn't fit into the existing scale interval
+@short:'says' the Gantt chart to automatically extend the time scale in order to fit all tasks displayed in the gantt.

 @type: boolean